ShubhamKashyap543/Scraping-Job-vacancies-using-selenium/README.md

 Selenium : pip Install selenium (in conda environment)

-**Output**: The ouput will be xlsx file containing details of job scraped.
+**Output :**: The ouput will be xlsx file containing details of job scraped.